 Would the Humanist wedding I conduct for you be legal, you might ask?

 I’m afraid not – for now!
 I am not yet able to conduct a wedding that has any legal significance.
 For this you will need to visit the Register Office.
-Hampshire and Dorset Registration Services, for instance, offer simple, low-cost statutory ceremonies at which you can complete your matrimonial legalities, allowing you to reserve all the romantic content – the exchange of vows and rings for example – for your Humanist ceremony.
+However, you can reserve all the romantic content – the exchange of vows and rings, for example – for your Humanist ceremony.

-Notwithstanding the success of these changes, there is a silver-lining in this matrimonial cloud.
+Notwithstanding the speed and success of these changes, there is a silver-lining in this matrimonial cloud.
 By choosing a Humanist wedding, you continue to have the option of holding your ceremony anywhere: in the middle of the New Forest, on the banks of the River Hamble, in the gardens of Beaulieu Palace, on Hengistbury Head.
-I’ve performed weddings in all these places and many others, as well as licensed venues such as Weddings-in-the-Wood and Sopley Mill, over the last five years.
+I’ve performed more than 100 weddings in all these places and many others, as well as licensed venues such as Weddings-in-the-Wood and Sopley Mill, over the last ten years.

 And when the arrangements in England & Wales are eventually approved, it will allow me (and other Humanists UK-accredited celebrants) to be both Celebrant and Registrar.

 David Hewitt July 2020